Have you adopted one of these spiky Tillandsias (air plants) just to have it turn brown and crunchy?

-Without soil, this means that air plants will need to absorb moisture through their leaves.
+Since they don’t grow in soil, air plants need to absorb moisture through their leaves.
 I have heard many, many times that garden centers have recommended spritzing them a few times a week.
-I find that this is just not enough water and that it is often the reason for their demise.
+I find that this is just not enough water and that it is often the reason why air plants die.
 I never found that misting was very helpful or consistent.

-To give them a bath, simply remove the air plant from the shell, bowl, or whatever else you have it in and set it in a bowl that is large enough to submerge the plant in water.
+To give your air plant a bath, simply remove it from the shell, bowl, or whatever else you have it displayed in and set it in a bowl that is large enough to submerge the plant in water.
 After an hour, take the plant out and give it a good shake upside down to remove any water pooling inside the leaves.
 Put the plant back in place and just enjoy its beauty for another 1-3 weeks before it needs another bath.

 How to Get Your Air Plant to Bloom